nickhedley/gridtwin-za/HANDOVER.md

 ## Open, in the order I would take them

+1. **Regional congestion is PROVINCIAL, not nodal.** Allocation and headroom are both by province, so the model cannot see which corridor within a province binds.
+The flat 4% congestion derate remains alongside the reinforcement charge and is still a NERSA compensation ceiling used as an expected rate.
+2. **Offer cap versus economic VOLL.** Both are R87,000 here.
+ERCOT cut its parameter from USD 9,000 to 5,000 after February 2021; MISO caps its curve below its administrative load-shed price.
+Treating it as a policy lever is a scenario we do not offer.
-1. **Regional congestion assignment.** The flat 4% derate is a NERSA compensation CEILING used as an expected rate, and a national scaling built on 19 Sep was removed the same day: every region holding existing wind has ZERO headroom, and all 19,940 MW of it sits where the wind is worst.
+3. **Superseded: regional congestion assignment.** The flat 4% derate is a NERSA compensation CEILING used as an expected rate, and a national scaling built on 19 Sep was removed the same day: every region holding existing wind has ZERO headroom, and all 19,940 MW of it sits where the wind is worst.
 A national average cannot represent that.
 The job: route slider capacity through